HP ePrint: HP ePrint Public Print Locations

 The HP ePrint Public Print Locations service maintains a database of public print providers.
 Each provider, upon receiving a print request, renders the print data accordingly and sends the print data stream (PCL or Postscript) to a destination print queue.
-To retrieve the print job, the user goes to the printer location kiosk and types the authorization code to release and print the print job(s).
+To retrieve the print job, the user goes to the printer location kiosk and types the authorisation code to release and print the print job(s).

 HP ePrint Enterprise

 HP ePrint Enterprise is for use in large networks, such as those in SMB, large corporations, or academic environments where IT departments can manage private cloud services.
 It provides a mobile printing option for people, such as mobile workers, who travel from office to office and need printing at remote locations.
 HP ePrint Enterprise also supports direct email printing from a corporate email service to HP and non-HP printers and MFPs.

 The HP ePrint Enterprise (service) app enables users to submit print jobs to private company printers or to public print locations.
 The user must be registered with the company’s HP ePrint Enterprise server to view the company’s private printers in the HP ePrint Enterprise (service) app.

 The HP ePrint Enterprise server is an ASP.NET application that is supported on Windows Server 2003/2008.
 It can send print jobs to any network-connected printer capable of PS, PCL5, or PC3-GUI language support.
 The following are system requirements for the HP ePrint Enterprise server application: